Ahmad Sa'adat: Imprisonment by Palestinian Authority

 Sa'adat was accused by Israel of organizing the assassination of the Israeli Tourism Minister, Rehavam Ze'evi, who was killed on 17 October 2001.
 He took refuge in the Muqata'a headquarters of PLO leader Yasser Arafat, who refused to hand him over to Israel, leading to an Israeli siege.

 After negotiations involving the UK and US, an agreement (sometimes called the "Jericho Deal") was reached between Israel and the Palestinian National Authority.
 Israel called off the siege of the Muqata'a on 2 May 2002, and Sa'adat and four members of the PFLP implicated in Ze'evi's killing (Basel al-Asmar, 'Ahed Abu Ghalma, Majdi al-Rimawi and Hamdi Quran) were arrested by the PNA.
 Sa'adat was tried in a Palestinian court while the other four were given a military trial.
 All were then held in the Palestinian prison in Jericho, with American and British monitors overseeing their captivity.
 Sa'adat was not allowed to run for political office, give interviews or address the public, although these bans were occasionally circumvented or ignored.

 The Palestinian Supreme Court declared that Sa'adat's imprisonment was unconstitutional, and ordered his release, but the PNA has refused to comply.
 Amnesty International has declared that this, and the fact that he received an unfair trial, makes his detention illegal, and that he must either be charged with a crime and given due process, or released.

-At the 2006 Palestinian election, Sa'adat was elected to the Palestinian National Council and Hamas formed government.
+At the 2006 Palestinian election, Sa'adat was elected to the Palestinian Legislative Council and Hamas formed government.
 Hamas announced its intention to release Ze'evi's assassins.